rust-lang/cargo/src/doc/man/cargo-update.md

 When possible, try other non-yanked SemVer-compatible versions or seek help from the maintainers of the package.

-A compatible `pre-release` version can also be specified even when the version requirement in `Cargo.toml` doesn't contain any pre-release identifer (nightly only).
+A compatible `pre-release` version can also be specified even when the version requirement in `Cargo.toml` doesn't contain any pre-release identifier (nightly only).
 {{/option}}

 {{#option "`-w`" "`--workspace`" }}